cvxopt/cvxopt/doc/source/matrices.rst

 Dense and Sparse Matrices
 *************************

-This chapter describes the two CVXOPT matrix types:
+This chapter describes the two kvxopt matrix types:
-:class:`matrix <cvxopt.matrix>` objects, used for dense matrix computations, and :class:`spmatrix <cvxopt.spmatrix>` objects, used for sparse matrix computations.
+:class:`matrix <kvxopt.matrix>` objects, used for dense matrix computations, and :class:`spmatrix <kvxopt.spmatrix>` objects, used for sparse matrix computations.